Helm Chart Values (HCVs)

 # tlsSecret enables TLS encryption for all communication made to the controller (TLS

-# the task containers (distributed training).
+# termination is performed in the controller).
 The specified Secret of type tls must already exist in

 # the same namespace used for the helm install.